soulhotel/FirefoxCSS-userChrome-Window-Controls/README.md

   - For creators that alter the navigation bar color, you can simple add that main background color to --toolbar-bgcolor.
   - If you alter the navigation bar to be rgb(15,15,15) or to be var(--my-custom-variable), simply set --toolbar-bgcolor as `--toolbar-bgcolor: var(--my-custom-variable) !important` or `--toolbar-bgcolor: rgb(15,15,15) !important`.

+Theme Integration:
+- See, FF Ultima, a theme with windows, mac, linux support: https://github.com/soulhotel/FF-ULTIMA
+- See, example, example: